faisalalware/simple-gym-website/README.md

 ## Introduction

-This is a simple single page website built with HTML, CSS & JavaScript.
-This website is based on a gym which represents information about the gym in 5 sections such, home, about, programs, trainers & contact.
+This is a simple single page responsive website built with HTML, CSS & JavaScript.
+This website is based on a gym which represents the info about the gym which is divided in 5 sections namely, home, about, programs, trainers & contact.

 ### Screenshot